Christophe Sirodeau

 Christophe Sirodeau (born 1970 in Paris) is a French pianist and composer.
+He is particularly known for championing the music of Samuil Feinberg.

+Life and career

 He started to compose at the age of 10 and although mainly self-taught as a composer, he later consulted with the musicologist Vladimir Chinayev and the composer Victoria Borisova-Ollas.
 Also influential was Alain Poirier’s analysis course at the Conservatoire de Paris (1993–5).